 Lloyd Hotel & Cultural Embassy, Oostelijke Handelskade 34, Amsterdam-Oost

-Hop on your bike and head to the Amsterdamse Bos to celebrate spring the Japanese way: with a picnic under no less than 400 flowering cherry trees And if you come during the annual Cherry Blossom Festival, you can also enjoy all kinds of traditional Japanese snacks and drinks.
+Hop on your bike and head to the Amsterdamse Bos to celebrate spring the Japanese way: with a picnic under no less than 400 flowering cherry trees.
 If that does not give you the perfect Instagram picture, we don't know what will.

 Amsterdamse Bos, Bosbaanweg 5, Amstelveen